 Curly-haired girls can wear bangs, too.
 Rather than getting a blunt cut straight across, have your stylist cut vertically so that your fringe is feathered.
 This will help them lie much nicer and work with your curls rather than against them.

 Halle Berry's asymmetric bangs pair perfectly with her long hair and give off a bit more of a relaxed feel than a straight-across chop would.

 If you have thick hair, bangs aren't your enemy—we promise.
-But if you're not loving the look of blunt bangs, try growing them a bit longer and sweeping them to the side like Felicity Jones.
+But if you're not loving the look of blunt bangs, try growing them a bit longer and sweeping them to the side like Jennifer Hudson.

 Kerry Washington's sleek bob with blunt bangs seems to be everywhere these days, and we completely understand why.
 It looks great on and off the red carpet, with minimal fuss required.
 Smooth your own strands with Ghd's Classic One-Inch Flat Iron ($150).

 We also love the way fringe looks when the rest of the hair is styled.
 This low side braid showcases Lea Michele's bangs, which we think adds a certain element of glam to the 'do.